Restoration Movement: Merger of the Stone and Campbell movements

 The Campbell movement was characterized by a "systematic and rational reconstruction" of the early church, in contrast to the Stone movement which was characterized by radical freedom and lack of dogma.
 Despite their differences, the two movements agreed on several critical issues.
 Both saw restoring apostolic Christianity as a means of hastening the millennium.
 Both also saw restoring the early church as a route to Christian freedom.
 And both believed that unity among Christians could be achieved by using apostolic Christianity as a model.
 The commitment of both movements to restoring the early church and to uniting Christians was enough to motivate a union between many in the two movements.

 The Stone and Campbell movements merged in 1832.
 This was formalized at the Hill Street Meeting House in Lexington, Kentucky, with a handshake between Stone and "Raccoon" John Smith.
 Smith had been chosen by attendees as spokesman for the followers of the Campbells.
 A preliminary meeting of the two groups had been held in late December 1831, culminating with the merger on January 1, 1832.
 Two representatives of the assembly were appointed to carry the news of the union to all the churches: John Rogers for the Christians and Smith for the reformers.
 Despite some challenges, the merger succeeded.
 Many believed the union held great promise for the future success of the combined movement and greeted the news enthusiastically.

 When the two movements united, only a minority of Christians participated.
 Those who did were from congregations west of the Appalachian Mountains that had come into contact with the Stone movement.
 The eastern members had several key differences with the Stone and Campbell group: an emphasis on conversion experience, quarterly observance of communion, and nontrinitarianism.
-Those who did not unite with Campbell merged with the Congregational Churches in 1931 to form the Congregational Christian Churches.
+Those who did not unite with Campbell (the Christian Connection) merged with the Congregational Churches in 1931 to form the Congregational Christian Churches.
 In 1957, the Congregational Christian Church merged with the Evangelical and Reformed Church to become the United Church of Christ.